Seenivasanseeni/Udacity-Neighborhood/README.md

 To use/test the  App offline usage , edit `index.js` last line `ServiceWorker.unregister()` as `ServiceWorker.register()`

 ### Note
-  This App uses FourSquare API to get information about the object.
-Sometimes Markers initial data and data from FourSquare data might mismatch and soory for the inconveniance.
+  This App uses FourSquare API to get information about the location.
+Sometimes Markers initial data and data from FourSquare  might mismatch and sorry for the inconveniance caused.